 Payment is required by the first lesson of term.
-There is a 10% early bird discount for payment 14 days prior to commencement of term.
+There is a 10% early bird discount for payment by the early bird date (approximately 14 days prior to commencement of term).

 Payment may be made by cash, cheque or direct deposit.
 Please ask for direct deposit details if you wish to use this option.